akkiirah/TitlelessWindows/README.md

 ### TODO:
 - ~~Find a way to supress opening a powershell window when running the script.~~
-- Let the script run in the background and update the title bar of newly opend windows automatically.
+- ~~Let the script run in the background and update the title bar of newly opend windows automatically.~~
 - ~~Find a way to completly hide the title bar.
 No single pixel shall live.~~
 - Find a way to restore or create a custom border.
+- Rewrite Script in C++ for better performance and/or find a way to subscribe to window creation/style change events.
 -----